RishabhShukla1511/Slither-Game/README.md

 Rishabh Shukla

 ### message
-* Copying of the game in any way is prohibited

 * Kindly enjoy and **share your views**
 * **THE USER NEEDS TO CHANGE THE ADDRESS OF THE IMAGES AND THE SOUND FILES**
 * Download the .zip file and use it